-Although the steps to make Italian buttercream are pretty simple, they can go wrong if you don't follow some of the tips.
-You may get some issues such as:
+Although the steps to make Italian buttercream are pretty simple, they can go wrong if you don't follow the tips.

-- The Italian meringue was too loose or stiff.
+- The Italian meringue was too loose or too stiff.

 - The buttercream was not stiff enough.